-SCHOOL/COLLEGE CONTACT ARE YOUR SPORTS FACILITIES OUTSIDE OF THE SCHOOL DAY AN DO YOU HAVE ANY PLANS TO DEVELOP NEW OR MAKE IMPROVEMENTS TO EXISTING SPORTS FACILITIES IN THE FUTURE?
+SCHOOL/COLLEGE Contact ARE YOUR SPORTS FACILITIES USED BY THE COMMUNITY OUTSIDE OF THE SCHOOL DAY AND TERM TIME?
+DO YOU HAVE ANY PLANS TO DEVELOP NEW OR MAKE IMPROVEMENTS TO EXISTING SPORTS FACILITIES IN THE FUTURE?
 CRAVEN COLLEGE September 15 opened small fitness suit approx 15 stations CV /resistance and sports science lab.
 Developed to support courses in the main but fitness suite is available for staff and students.
 External facility hire by College College hires facilities from Craven District Council and Sandylands for Pool, AGP.
-Do not have facilities.
 The College has no plans.
 Have a view that a large sports hall facility with shared use the cluster of education facilities - College, Academy, Girls High School and be open to the public would be a good way forward.
 Robert Bellfield is also on the board of the Craven Educational Trust.
 The Craven Educational Trust was formed as part of Craven College being the sponsor for Skipton Academy.
 SKIPTON GIRLS HIGH SCHOOL 1 traditional school gym Dance/Drama Studio 6 tennis courts - unusable as in a dip, surrounded by trees, covered in moss External facility hire by School School accesses Sandylands everyday buses girls down 4 x a day to use Sportshall, AGP, and back fields in summer.
+Dance/Drams Studio hired out most evenings.
 The size of current tennis court area would accommodate the development of sport hall or AGP.
 School spends significant budget both on hire of facility and transport to Sandylands which over a period of time an invest to save model would be beneficial.
 Suggestions put forward over a number of years but other priorities in the school e.g. development of new science block.

-SCHOOL/COLLEGE Contact ARE YOUR SPORTS FACILITIES USED BY THE COMMUNITY OUTSIDE OF THE SCHOOL DAY AND TERM TIME?
+SCHOOL/COLLEGE CONTACT WHAT SPORTS FACILITIES ARE YOUR SPORTS FACILITIES DO YOU HAVE ON YOUR OUTSIDE OF THE SCHOOL DAY AND SITE?
 DO YOU HAVE ANY PLANS TO DEVELOP NEW OR MAKE IMPROVEMENTS TO EXISTING SPORTS FACILITIES IN THE FUTURE?
 Travel time can reduce lesson time.
 Competition with Craven College, Ermysteds School to book space.
 School roll in region of 750 In the last 18 months there was a strategic meeting where education sector came together in Skipton to consider what sports provision they needed and how potentially could join up.
 Not heard anything since.
-SETTLE COLLEGE school gym 20m x 10m School Hall used for Have looked to replace Asphalt area with 3G/4G AGP.
+Settle College 1950@ built traditional school gym 20m x 10m School Hall used for Assemblies etc and PE 20m x20m School roll 700 can be tight on indoor space in winter terms.
+Do you use classrooms for some PE deliver.
+No capacity to support growth in school roll 1 Fullsize grass football 2 mini soccer 1 full size rugby 1 small rugby Asphalt area in poor condition, overgrown.
+Settle Juniors use the football pitches.
+Settle Juniors use the football pitches.
+Settle Juniors use the football pitches.
+Limited in their development of wider age range due to lack of pitches.
+Tend to lose players to elsewhere.
+Ladies badminton club Have looked to replace Asphalt area with 3G/4G AGP.
 Had positive support from SE, FA and RFU but RFU pulled out.
 Would like to look at Sportshall behind the swimming pool to create 'sports complex for both school and community.
 View is that the school has poor facilities and in turn young people in the Settle area are disadvantaged in being able to access sports provision.
 Young People travelling to Kirby Lonsdale for some sports and further afield, minimum of 30 minute travel time.
 Access to Giggleswick School Sports hall and other facilities very limited.
 Has a view that very little community access or external bookings.